-The notes will bear interest at % per annum.
+The 2019 notes will bear interest at % per annum.

 All interest on the notes will accrue from the settlement date.

-Interest Payment Dates Interest on the notes will be paid in cash semi-annually in arrears on March and September of each year, beginning March , 2008.
+Interest Payment DatesInterest on each series of the notes will be paid in cash semi-annually in arrears on of each year, beginning , 2008.

-Maturity September , 2017.
+Maturity 2013 notes - , 2013.

-We expect to receive aggregate net proceeds of approximately \$ million from the sale of the notes to the underwriters after deducting the underwriters' discount and other offering expenses payable by us.
-We expect to use the net proceeds of this offering to temporarily reduce borrowings outstanding under our multi-year revolving credit facility, which will be used to repay substantially all \$500.0 million aggregate principal amount outstanding under our Senior Notes E, 4.000% fixed-rate, due October 2007, together with accrued and unpaid interest thereon, and for general partnership purposes.
-Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a substantial portion of the proceeds of this offering.
+Use of ProceedsWe expect to receive aggregate net proceeds of approximately \$ million from the sale of the notes to the underwriters after deducting the underwriters' discount and other offering expenses payable by us.
+We expect to use the net proceeds of this offering (1) to temporarily reduce borrowings outstanding under our multi-year revolving credit facility and (2) for general company purposes.
+Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a substantial portion of the and proceeds of this offering.
 Please read "Underwriting."

 Ranking The notes will be our unsecured and unsubordinated obligations and will rank equally with all of our other existing and future, unsecured and unsubordinated indebtedness.
+Please read part, from time to time, prior to maturity, at a redemption price with respect to the applicable series of the notes that includes accrued and unpaid interest and a make-whole premium.
+For a more complete description of the redemption provisions of the notes, please read

-Please read "Description of the Notes - Ranking."
+"Description of Notes - Ranking."